NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 * Note
-  The backwards compatibility issue of the default behavior change of "nova reboot" command is made by following the standard deprecation policy [12].
+  The backwards compatibility issue of the default behavior change of "nova reboot" command is solved by following the standard deprecation policy [12].